Quantitative shrinking target properties for rotations and interval exchanges: Introduction

 \end{thm*}

-This paper concerns the following question: What if the ball's radius is allowed to shrink?
-The focus of this paper is on treating families of sequences $\{r_i\}$ simultaneously and obtaining explicit conditions on $\alpha$.
-The following is the main result of this paper:
+This paper concerns the following question: What if the ball's radius is allowed to shrink as $i$ increases?
+The focus of this paper is on treating families of sequences of radii $\{r_i\}$ simultaneously and obtaining explicit conditions on $\alpha$ under which theorems like the above can be proved.
+The following is the main result of this paper for rotations: